Paul-Cheeseman-Java/eatapp/README.md

 **EatApp API**
+The API provided by EatApp supports the following calls:

 _/eatapp/users_ - A _GET_ request which returns a list of all of the applications user ids.
     It provides HATEOAS links for:
         - user details.